 Each year, during the last weekend of July, the Trinidad & Tobago Cultural Society of BC presents the Caribbean Days Festival.
-This event draws a crowd of exuberant fun-lovers to North Vancouver's Waterfront Park for a weekend of parading, dining, socializing (liming) and dancing in the sunshine.
+This event draws a crowd of exuberant fun-lovers for a weekend of parading, dining, socializing (liming) and dancing in the sunshine.
 This is a weekend of tropical rhythm, cuisine, carnival and culture as only the Caribbean can offer.

 Over the years, the Festival has grown into the largest Caribbean event on the local calendar.
-With tens of thousands of attendees, it is possibly the largest cultural event of its type in BC, period.
+With up to 60,000 people attending annually, it is one of the largest cultural events of its type in BC.

 The TTCS of BC appreciates your support in its mission to raise awareness of Caribbean culture in BC and benefit the community at large.
 Please browse our website for full event location, participation, and media information.
 See you at the Festival!